CraftAcademyLabs/ca_course/README.md

 ##### Coding as a Craft - in 12 weeks
 Craft Academy is a 12-week intensive, practice-oriented course for aspiring junior developers.
 The course is delivered as a coding bootcamp by Craft Academy in Gothenburg, Sweden.
 It gives you the basics you need to create, develop and launch web-based applications.

+### Open Source
-This publication contains the course materials used during the bootcamp.
-You are free to use it for your personal learning needs, we encourage that. **It is however not allowed to use the materials in a commercial context without our written consent.**
+This publication contains the course materials we ask all our future students to go through.
+You are free to use it for your personal learning needs even if you are not attending our bbotcamp, we encourage that.

-It is not okay and it is against the very meaning of open source.
+**It is however not allowed to use this material in a commercial context without our written consent.
+It is not okay and it is against the very meaning of open source.**

-This is very much a Work In Progress (WIP) and we will be pushing content regularly.
-Stay tuned.

-If you have any questions, feel free to contact us at info@makersacademy.se
+If you have any questions, feel free to contact us at info@craftacademy.se

-Thomas Ochman
+**Thomas Ochman**<br>
-Gothenburg, December 2015
+Gothenburg, December 2015<br>
+www.craftacademy.se